dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/getting-started.md

 #### About the code

+- `Dynamsoft.CVR.LicenseManager.initLicense()`: This method is used to initialize the license using a license key string.

 - `Dynamsoft.CVR.CaptureVisionRouter.preloadModule(["DDN"])`: This method is called to preload the `DocumentNormalizer` module of the CaptureVisionRouter library, Preparing for document border detection and image normalization.

 - `createInstance()`: This method is called to initialize the cvr variable by creating an instance of the `CaptureVisionRouter` class.
 The version of the `CaptureVisionRouterModule` is logged to the console.